PecanProject/pecan/modules/data.remote/inst/ccmmf/documentation/sessions/01-landiq.md

 Output after merge: `$LANDIQ_GAPFILLED/crops_all_years.parq`.

-**Exact algorithms, fallbacks, training years, and full-gap-year behavior (e.g. 2017):** [landiq-gapfill/README.md](../../landiq-gapfill/README.md).

 ---

 ## 1.5 Cover flag

 `COVER` marks seasons that look like **cover crops** (candidate CLASS/SUBCLASS and alternating from the previous cropped season on the same parcel).
 It is a derived flag for inventory/modeling, not a fill for missing LandIQ.
 Downstream steps expect this column.
 Run after merge (Sec.
 1.4).
-Candidate codes and semantics: [landiq-gapfill/README.md](../../landiq-gapfill/README.md) (COVER section).

 ```bash
 Rscript $LANDIQ_GAPFILL_ROOT/scripts/R/cover_crop_landiq.R